jingxiangma/jingxiangma.github.io/index.md

 # Jingxiang Ma(马敬翔)

 Welcome to my webpage!
-I am a third year PhD in the [AGMP group at University of Sheffield](https://agmp.sites.sheffield.ac.uk/home).
+I am a final year PhD in the [AGMP group at University of Sheffield](https://agmp.sites.sheffield.ac.uk/home).
 My supervisor is Andrea Brini.

 Email address: jma75[at]sheffield[dot]ac[dot]uk.

 ---

 ## Research
 I'm interested in topics lying in the intersection of algebraic geometry and mathematical physics.
-My PhD project is about mirror symmetry and Gromov Witten invariants under birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, hypergeometric functions, some representation theory, etc. The examples that I've been working on are ADE singularities and their resolutions.
+My PhD project is about mirror symmetry and Gromov Witten invariants under birational transformations, and I use tools from Gromov Witten theory, Frobenius manifolds, hypergeometric functions, representation theory, etc. The examples that I've been working on are ADE singularities and their minimal resolutions.

 ---